Udyoga Parva

 Udyoga Parva describes the period immediately after the exile of Pandavas had ended.
 The Pandavas return, demand their half of the kingdom.
 The Kauravas refuse.
 The book includes the effort for peace that fails, followed by the effort to prepare for the great war—the Kurukshetra War.

 Vidura Niti, a theory of leadership as propounded by Vidura, is embedded in Udyoga Parva (Chapters 33–40).
 The Sanatsujatiya, a text commented upon by Adi Shankara, is contained within the Udyoga Parva (Chapters 41–46).

 Structure and chapters

-This Parva (book) traditionally has 10 sub-parvas (parts or little books) and 199 adhyayas (sections, chapters).
-The following are the sub-parvas:
+The Udyoga Parva traditionally has 10 upa-parvas (parts, little books) and 199 adhyayas (chapters).